Germany's Oktoberfest canceled again in 2021 due to coronavirus | DW | 03.05.2021

 to the coronavirus crisis, officials said on Monday.

-It means the global pandemic has forced the cancellation of the week-long party for the second consecutive year.
+It means the global pandemic has forced the cancellation of the hugely popular festival for the second consecutive year.
+It had been scheduled from September 18 to October 3.

 The drinking marathon has been axed in the past, pausing during World War II and an outbreak of cholera in 1854.